guancio/swa-android/Day1/README.md

 * android:layout_width - Defines the width of the widget.
 * android:layout_height - Defines the height of the widget.

 Views can define their size.
-This can be done in units of measurement or via pre-defined layout values.
+This can be done in units of measurement or via predefined layout values.
 For example, as 100dp.
 The `match_parent` value tells the application to maximize the widget in its parent.
 The `wrap_content` value tells the layout to allocate the minimum amount so that the widget is rendered correctly.
 The effect of these elements is demonstrated in the following graphics.